SoySauceZhu/COMP201/docs/Lecture7.md

     - You should know data is modified when it is not integrity
 - Authentication & Authorization
 - Non-repudiation
+    - *repudiation: to refuse what you have compromised*
     - Sent message cannot be denied later.
 Non-regrettable
 - Availability (Performance security)
     - Resilience to power off, flood, damage of server